ABOUT

 Joakim W. Olañeta de Borda-Pedreira is an art collector and art historian with roots in Argentina, Bolivia, Spain and Sweden.
 He studied law and economics at Lund University, where he also later graduated BA in Art History (2007).
 He took post graduate courses in art theory at Goldsmiths College, London, and graduated MA from the University of Oslo (2023) with the thesis “The Conversion of Saint Mary Magdalene.
 A Discursive Analysis of Female Iconography in 17th Century Viceregal Peruvian Painting”.

-Borda-Pedreira specialises in European Modernism and Latin-American colonial art, as well as contemporary art and design.
+Borda-Pedreira specialises in European Modernism and Latin-American colonial art, as well as Scandinavian decorative arts and design.
 He has published extensively on contemporary and Latin-American art, and has curated a number of exhibitions which places contemporary art in dialogue with historic artists.
 Since 2014 Borda-Pedreira has been the managing director of several Norwegian art institutions such as the Associations of Norwegian Art Centres (KIN), Format Oslo, and RAM galleri.

 Borda-Pedreira is currently PhD candidate in Art History at the University of Seville, working on a monographic thesis on the 18th century South American painter Melchor Pérez Holguín.